Ferhatmedtahar/Ferhatmedtahar/README.md

 <p align="left">
-🚀 I'm passionate about web development and currently focused on mastering Docker, Kubernetes, frontend animations with GSAP, security and networking , and architecting robust software systems.
+ passionate about web development and currently focused on System Design, security and networking , and architecting robust software systems.
 </p>

 <p align="left">
-🛠️ I've built multiple full-stack projects, showcasing my skills across both front-end and back-end technologies.
+ I've built multiple full-stack projects, showcasing my skills across both front-end and back-end technologies.
 I enjoy exploring others' work and continuously learning from the community.
 </p>

 <p align="left">
-🏋️ When I'm not coding, I enjoy going to the gym to stay healthy, active, and strong.
+When I'm not coding, I enjoy going to the gym or biking to stay healthy, active, and strong.
 </p>

 <h3 align="left">Let's Connect 🤝</h3>